Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-\subsection{$S_3$-Gauge Theory D$(S_3)$ with $\mathbb{Z}_2$ symmetry}
+\subsection{$S_3$-Gauge Theory D$(S_3)$ with $\mathbb{Z}_2$ Symmetry}

-First we briefly review the anyon model of D$(S_3)$.
-The topological charges are labeled by a pair $([a], \pi_a)$ where $a\in S_3$, $[a]$ is the corresponding conjugacy class and $\pi_a$ is an irreducible representation of the centralizer of $a$ in $S_3$.
-There are three conjugacy classes in $S_3$: $C_1={e}, C_2={(12),(23), (13)}, C_3={(123),(132)}$.
-For $C_1$, the centralizer of the identity element $e$ is just $S_3$ which has three irreducible representations, the trivial one, the sign one and the $2$-dimensional one.
+In this section, we consider the $\mathrm{D}(S_{3})$ UMTC, which corresponds to a $S_3$ discrete gauge theory or quantum double.
+Physically, it can be realized by the $S_3$ generalization of Kitaev's toric code model~\cite{Kitaev03}, or as $S_3$ lattice gauge theory.
+First, we briefly review the anyon model of D$(S_3)$.
+The topological charges are labeled by a pair $([a], \pi_a)$ where $[a]$ is the conjugacy class of $a\in S_3$ and $\pi_a$ is an irreducible representation of the centralizer of $a$ in $S_3$.
+There are three conjugacy classes in $S_3$: $[e]=\{e\}$, $[(12)]=\{(12),(23), (13)\}$, and $[(123)]=\{(123),(132)\}$.
+For $[e]$, the centralizer of the identity element $e$ is simply $S_3$, which has three irreducible representations: trivial, alternating, and $2$-dimensional.
 The corresponding anyon labels are denoted by $I, B, C$, where $I$ is the vacuum.
-For $C_2$, we pick $a=(12)$ and the centralizer is $\mathbb{Z}_2$, so we have two anyon labels $D$ and $E$ where $D$ corresponds to the trivial representation of $\mathbb{Z}_2$.
-For $C_3$, we pick $(123)$ whose centralizer is $\mathbb{Z}_3$, so we get three anyon labels $F,G,H$ where $F$ corresponds to the trivial representation of $\mathbb{Z}_3$.
-Altogether we have $8$ topological charges.
-For a complete list of the fusion rules, $F, R$ symbols and the modular data we refer the readers to \Ref{Cui2014}.
+For $[(12)]$, we pick the representative $(12)$, whose centralizer is $\mathbb{Z}_2$, so we have two anyon labels $D$ and $E$ corresponding to the trivial and alternating irreps of $\mathbb{Z}_2$, respectively.
+For $[(123)]$, we pick the representative $(123)$, whose centralizer is $\mathbb{Z}_3$, so we have three anyon labels $F$, $G$, and $H$, corresponding to the trivial and two nontrivial (corresponding to 3rd roots of unity) irreps of $\mathbb{Z}_3$, respectively.
+Altogether, we have $8$ topological charges.
+For a complete list of the fusion rules, $F$-symbols, $R$-symbols, and the modular data, we refer the readers to \Ref{Cui2014} (we note that the basic data in \Ref{Cui2014} actually corresponds to the topological charges $D$ and $E$ carrying the alternating and trivial irreps of $\mathbb{Z}_2$, respectively).

-There is an interesting $\mathbb{Z}_2$ symmetry in this theory, namely we can exchange $C$ and $F$, a kind of ``electromagnetic duality'', since we exchange a charge (representation) and a flux (a nontrivial conjugacy class).

-We start from the fusion rules of the twist defects.
-Na\"{i}vely, one might write down the following fusion rules
+The topological symmetry group is $\mathrm{Aut}(\mathrm{D}(S_{3})) = \mathbb{Z}_{2}$, where the nontrivial topological symmetry permutes the topological charges $C$ and $F$.
+(All other topological charges have distinct fusion, quantum dimensions, and/or twists, and so cannot be permuted.)
+One can think of this nontrivial symmetry as a kind of ``electric-magnetic duality,'' since $C = ([e],2)$ is a pure charge (irrep) and $F = ([(123)],1)$ is a pure flux (conjugacy class).
+Since $I$ and $B$ are the only two Abelian anyons, $\mathcal{A}=\mathbb{Z}_{2}$.